-The chair of the guidance committee acts as the provisional adviser until the student secures a permanent adviser by the end of the first year.
-Service as a provisional adviser is designed to be provisional for both professor and student.
-It does not commit the professor to supervise the dissertation, nor does it commit the student to a provisional adviser.
-The provisional adviser serves until a permanent adviser is found and the doctoral dissertation committee is established.
+At the time of admission to graduate study, each student is assigned a provisional advisor who is matched based on mutual interest.
+Service as a provisional advisor is designed to be provisional for both professor and student.
+It does not commit the professor to supervise the dissertation, nor does it commit the student to a provisional advisor.
+The provisional advisor serves until the doctoral dissertation committee is established.

-Students are required, as part of their degree requirements, to find a faculty member who agrees to serve as their permanent adviser and dissertation research supervisor/chair of the doctoral committee.
-Students who fail to find or retain a permanent adviser and dissertation research supervisor will be placed in departmental probationary status for one quarter.
-If the student does not find an adviser by the end of that quarter, they are recommended for academic disqualification to the Graduate Division.
-Students are urged to discuss permanent sponsorship and dissertation research with faculty at the earliest opportunity and to pick a permanent adviser by the end of their first year.
-Students are expected to advance to candidacy by the end of Winter Quarter of their third year of graduate study.
+Students are required, as part of their degree requirements, to find a faculty member who agrees to serve as their permanent advisor and dissertation research supervisor/chair of the doctoral committee.
+It is customary for the provisional advisor to continue to serve as the dissertation supervisor unless either party is unsatisfied with the relationship.
+Students who fail to find or retain a permanent advisor and dissertation research supervisor will be placed in departmental probationary status for one quarter.
+If the student does not find an advisor by the end of that quarter, they are recommended for academic disqualification to DGE.
+Students are urged to discuss permanent sponsorship and dissertation research with faculty at the earliest opportunity and to pick a permanent advisor by the end of their first year.